Nyxilix/new-repo/README.md

 # New

 My first time doing stuff like this.
+Oh well!